typicode/husky/DOCS.md

 For macOS and Linux users:
 - if you're running `git` commands in the terminal, husky will use the version defined in your shell `PATH`.
 So if you're a `nvm` user, husky will use the version that you've set with `nvm`.
-- if you're using a GUI tools and `nvm`, GUI tools may have a different `PATH` and not load `nvm`, in this case husky will usually pick the highest `node` version installed by `nvm`.
+- if you're using a GUI client and `nvm`, it may have a different `PATH` and not load `nvm`, in this case the highest `node` version installed by `nvm` will usually be picked.
 You can also check `~/.node_path` to see which version is used by GUIs.